swisscodernano/awesome-claude-code-subagents/CONTRIBUTING.md

 1. **Choose the right category** - Place your subagent in the most appropriate category folder
 2. **Test your subagent** - Ensure it works with Claude Code
+3. **Update required files** - When adding a new agent, you must update:
+   - **Main README.md**: Add your agent to the appropriate category section in alphabetical order
+   - **Category README.md**: Add detailed description, update Quick Selection Guide table, and if applicable, Common Technology Stacks
+   - **Your agent .md file**: Create the actual agent definition following the template
-3. **Submit a PR** - Include a clear description of the subagent's purpose
+4. **Submit a PR** - Include a clear description of the subagent's purpose

 ### Subagent Requirements